seewood/XenoGC328/README.md

 Credits:

-Thanks to emukidid, megalomaniac meneerbeer and everyone who worked on the offical XenoGC Fork
+Thanks to emukidid, megalomaniac, meneerbeer and everyone who worked on the offical XenoGC Fork

 Thanks to AndreaCampanella for the initial Port to XenoGC328